ccswbs/UoGd7-Training/Searchform.md

 The following are two different options for placement of a Search Box form on your website.

-## Option 1: Placing Search Box Using Cuztomize this page
+## Option 1: Placing Search Box Using Customize this page

 Search box is placed on the right-hand side of the page using **Customize this Page.**